-All students are required to complete RELI 885 and to demonstrate proficiency in the language or languages of primary research.
+All students are required to complete RELI 885, the Religions of Asia Gateway, and to demonstrate proficiency in the language or languages of primary research.
 Other courses will be selected in consultations between the student and her or his advisor.
-Participants in this specialization are encouraged to collaborate with faculty in other graduate specializations (including Religion and Culture, Islamic Studies, and Religion in the Americas) and at Duke University.
+Students in this specialization are encouraged to collaborate with faculty in other graduate specializations (including Religion and Culture, Islamic Studies, and Religion in the Americas) and at Duke University.

-Each student is required to be competent in two modern research languages.
-These languages are commonly French and German, through other research languages can be substituted with the approval of the faculty in the field and the student’s advisor if appropriate for the student’s specific area of research.
-Each student is also required to acquire reading knowledge of the Asian languages relevant to the student’s specific areas of research.
+In addition to languages necessary for the student’s primary research, each student is required to be competent in two modern research languages.
+These languages are commonly French and German, though other research languages may be substituted with the approval of the faculty in the field and the student’s advisor, if appropriate for the student’s specific area of research.

 All Ph.D. candidates are required to pass a set of four Doctoral Examinations.
 Faculty members, in consultation with the student, will determine the topics of the exams based upon the student’s area of specialization.